-Fixed Rate vs. Variable interest rates
+Fixed Rate vs. Variable Interest Rates

 Interest rates may drop - or they might stay stable.
 One thing that is for certain is that they will rise again at one point or another.

-With interest rates so low, choosing between fixed and variable loan products can be tricky.
+With interest rates still low, choosing between fixed and variable loan products can be tricky.
 Rates may continue to drop in the immediate future.
 But no matter what happens in the short term, there is no doubt that rates will go up again over the long-term.